k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 The config.ini parameters for configuring the above are:

 * ASYNC_LOAD_MAX_THREADS - the maximum number of threads (over all of the Fabric nodes) to be allocated.
-The default setting is 0, which means that the parallel load is disabled.
+The default setting is zero, which means that the parallel load is disabled.
 * ASYNC_LOAD_MAX_MEMORY_IN_MB - the maximum memory to be allocated for the parallel load process.
 The default setting is 2000 MB.

 These parameters are applicable when the LUI Partitioning is enabled.